Find out what you should bring for a court or tribunal hearing, how you can get support, and what to expect on the day

 You may be asked to leave certain items with security staff – you’ll get them back when you leave.

 If you have downloaded the NHS test and trace app onto your smartphone, you can ‘check in’ to the building by scanning the QR code from posters in the entrance area.
-In certain parts of the building you may be advised to turn off contact tracing temporarily.
-For example, where fixed Perspex (or equivalent) screens are in place to protect you.
+In certain parts of the building you may be advised to turn off contact tracing temporarily – for example, where screens are in place to protect you.

 A member of staff will call you into the hearing room and show you where to sit.